 Jodie Snavely, group tour manager for the Mansfield and Richland County Convention and Visitors Bureau, went out to see the downed tree, after her office got a call from a man who said he saw the famous oak tumble.

 "Sure enough it was down," she told the Plain Dealer.
 "People are going to be heartbroken.
 It's extremely sad."

-The tree was already damaged, having been hit by a storm five years ago.
+The tree was already damaged, having been hit by a storm in July 2011.
 Then about half the tree was destroyed, Snavely said.